 Information For Parents & Families

-FSL recruitment and the membership experience are centered around the student - but that doesn't mean that Families do not play a role in the process.
-We've created a resource specifically addressing the Family's Role in FSL at Linfield College.
+Fraternity & sorority life recruitment and the membership experience are centered around the student - but that doesn't mean that parents and families do not play a role in the process.
+We've created a resource specifically addressing the Family's Role in FSL at Linfield University.
 Please read this document and further explore our website to learn more about our FSL community.

 If you have any questions, please contact our office at (503) 883-2511 or email@example.com